6 Days Mount Kilimanjaro climbing Machame Route

 - Transfer to and from the base of the mountain

-- Macahame Route trek as per the itinerary
+- Machame Route trek as per the itinerary

 - Full board accommodation in tents whilst on the trek.

-- All park entrance fees to include government taxes
+- Kilimanjaro park entrance fees to include government taxes

-- Service of an English speaking professional Mountain guide on the mountain, porters and skilled cook/s
+- Services of English speaking professional Mountain guide on the mountain, porters, and skilled cook/s

 - All services begin and end at Kilimanjaro Airport as per the itinerary

 - Treated water on the trek

 Trek price excludes:

 - All personal expenses including; telephones, tips, alcoholic drinks, laundry, etc

 - Sleeping bags and climbing gears